stuartgo/mapintel/README.md

     │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
+    ├── mongodb_insertion  <- AWS lambda function package and related scripts.
+Used by AWS lambda │                         for regular insertion of NewsAPI articles into MongoDB database.
+    │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.